 What you need to know

 The presentation setting is very informal.
-LEAP and the panel want to hear exciting, creative ideas for making our city and communities amazing through art and creativity and will announce the chosen project after January 1, 2018.
+The panel wants to hear exciting, creative ideas for making our city and communities amazing through art and creativity and will announce the chosen project after January 1, 2020.
 The guidelines below will assist you in choosing a project and planning your five-minute pitch.
-NEW THIS YEAR: Images, handouts, posters, etc. are allowed during your pitch to enhance your oral presentation; however, we will not have any technical capabilities.
+Presenters can bring images, handouts, posters, etc. to enhance oral presentations; however, we will not have any technical capabilities.

 1. Must be located in the City of Lansing